Slaver Caverns outside of Kirkwall

 Fenris dropped back against the bed as he was plunged underwater, or pulled out of it.
 He’d had no idea his body was capable of such… sensation.
 It was overwhelming.
 "Festis bei umo canavarum."

 “Mmm?”
 Kaiden purred against him.

-"It means… you will… Hawke…" He flexed his hips as his grip on Kaiden's hair tightened.
+“It means… you will… Hawke…” He flexed his hips as his grip on Kaiden’s hair tightened.
 He felt Kaiden chuckle around him and it sent him over the edge, into ecstasy.
 He was falling, and it was exhilarating.
 Then all at once he plunged into a sea of memories.
 He was pouring wine for Danarius's first apprentice, a man with eyes cold and dark as space.
 He failed to catch the crystal goblet before it shattered on the clay tiles.
-Then he sunk deeper, into the murkiness that hid whom he had been before the ritual.
-Sunlight blinded him as he jumped out from behind a sheet, he was small, chasing an elven girl with red pigtails through a maze of laundry hung to dry.
-Then they were older, he was telling her to run as he held his master's apprentice pinned to the ground, beating him, he wouldn't let this bastard touch his sister…
+Then he sank deeper, into the murkiness that hid whom he had been before the ritual.
+Sunlight blinded him as he jumped out from behind a sheet; he was small, chasing an elven girl with red pigtails through a maze of laundry hung to dry.
+Then they were older, he was telling her to run as he held his master's apprentice pinned to the ground, beating him; he wouldn't let this bastard touch his sister…

 “Fenris?”
 He opened his eyes to see Kaiden’s face beside his, concern in those ice-blue eyes.
 “Are you alright?”

 He forced a smile.
 “Better.”
 Kaiden returned his smile and settled on the bed beside Fenris, lightly running his fingers over the lyrium markings.
 Soon the lyrium was humming again.
 Fenris shifted.
 His leg brushed Kaiden’s erection and he felt the man shudder against him.
 A pang of guilt brought him out of his introspection.
 He would not be serviced like some magister.
 Fenris ran his hand through that red hair, now damp with perspiration.
 “Take me.”